Increase Student Motivation

 In this workshop, you'll get grounded in the research behind REACH so that you can integrate the tools and techniques into your own personal practice.

-This introductory workshop prepares educators to build young people’s character strengths, often called non-cognitive skills.
+This introductory workshop prepares educators to build young people’s social-emotional strengths.

 Strengthening Student Motivation Workshop: